 How can Ms. Rollison determine what behaviors she should address and when she should address them?

-Kathleen Lane explains more about how a teacher should take control during the De-escalation Phase (time: 0:56).
+Listen now as Kathleen Lane explains more about how a teacher can interrupt the acting-out cycle during the Agitation Phase (time: 1:50).